-Board member responsibilities
+Board member information and responsibilities

-Board members are obligated to act in the company’s best interests at all times—they are considered fiduciaries for the companies they serve.
+Board members are obligated to act in the company’s best interests at all times—they are considered fiduciaries for the organizations they serve.
 This means that they are legally required to put the company’s needs ahead of their own interests.

 Each state has its own Business Corporation Act (BCA) with slightly different rules and standards for boards.
 But all BCAs stress the same two duties as being most crucial for board members: